Cyclone Helen (2013): Meteorological history

-Preparations and Impact
+Preparations and impact

 The Andhra Pradesh government alerted all coastal districts of the state, especially southern coastal districts.
 The district collectors were directed to evacuate people from low-lying areas near the coast.
-More than 11,000 people were evacuated from the areas affected by the storm.
-Ten teams of the National Disaster Response Force were deployed for rescue operations in the affected areas.
-A total of 10 deaths have been reported in incidents related to the cyclone.
+Andhra Pradesh also alerted fishermen.
+More than 20,000 people were evacuated from the areas affected by the storm.
+Three districts, specifically district administrations were alerted to warn people for flash floods.
+Minister of Revenue Raghu Veera Reddy started a video conference with district collectors to plan possible preparedness for the disaster.
+The government of Krishna district prepared four relief teams.
+An estimated 130 relief camps were opened.
+Six teams from the National Disaster Response Force were deployed to help relief work, following 450 people deployed from the State Disaster Management Force.
+One helicopter was also prepared in case.

-Three boats carrying 20 fishermen were reported missing, out of which two were reported as safe.
-The Coast Guard's vessel Avantibai and an HAL Chetak helicopter of the Navy have been dispatched for search and rescue of the third boat.

 Helen brought extensive damage to Machilipatnam in Krishna district, with uprooted trees and electric lines.
 The districts of Krishna, East Godavari and Srikakulam, Visakhapatnam and Guntur suffered heavy rainfall.
 Heavy damage to harvest crops was also reported, with the West Godavari district being worst affected.
 Paddy, coconut and banana crops have suffered damage.
+Power disruption was also reported around the affected areas.
 The agricultural loss in Andhra Pradesh were amounted to be Rs50 billion (US$796 million).
+A total of 10 deaths have been reported in incidents related to the cyclone.
+Including one block development officer.
+Major crop damage was reported, with multiple areas flooded.
+Three boats carrying 20 fishermen were reported missing, out of which two were reported as safe.
+The Coast Guard's vessel Avantibai and an HAL Chetak helicopter of the Navy have been dispatched for search and rescue of the third boat.